 Mariah Carey once gave him a disingenuous hug

-Armed with a sardonic wit that was born from the streets of the Brooklyn slums, Christopher Albert has been defiant in his pursuit of joining the ranks of today’s funniest humorists – perhaps with a little more charm and eccentricity.
+Armed with a wit that was born from the streets of Brooklyn, Christopher Albert has been defiant in his pursuit of becoming one of today’s most charmingly provocative humorists.

-Of Christopher’s many talents, most intriguing is his ability to spin life’s biggest turds and foolishness – into comedy gold.
-While life has given Christopher an abundance of dreadfully hilarious experiences to draw upon, he has also been afforded the unique opportunity to study the craft of humor with seasoned instructors from the famed Comedy Store and Second City Hollywood, as well as invaluable insight from veteran comedy writer Frank Santopadre of Comedywise.
-He has also performed on and produced an array of successful live comedy showcases, featured alongside many top comedians.
+As a SAG-AFTRA comedic performer, Christopher’s most intriguing ability is spinning life’s biggest challenges into comedy gold.
+He not only has an abundance of dreadfully hilarious experiences to draw upon, but has also been afforded the unique opportunity to study the craft of humor with seasoned instructors from the famed Comedy Store and Second City Hollywood, as well as invaluable insight from veteran comedy writers of Comedywise, going on to be featured alongside many top comedians in various showcases.

-Many would be surprised to know that before comedy, Christopher’s roots in entertainment began as a touring singer, where he was gifted the chance to perform on many stages – including the historic Apollo Theater and NJ Pac – with appearances on the Rosie O’ Donnell Show, Billboard Music Awards and features on MTV and PBS.
+Other than comedy, Christopher’s roots in entertainment began as a touring vocalist where he was gifted the chance to perform on many stages – including the historic Apollo Theater, NJ Pac and Disney World Amphitheater – with appearances on the Rosie O’ Donnell Show, Billboard Music Awards and features on MTV and PBS.

-His collection of humorous writings include The Kettle Black: The Chronicles of Mia and Rocco as published on The Furious Gazelle, as well as the autobiographical short stories and future One-Man Showcase, A Crack Baby's Bible.
+As a writer, his collection of humorous prose includes The Kettle Black: The Chronicles of Mia and Rocco as published on The Furious Gazelle, as well as the autobiographical short stories A Crackbaby's Bible, and future One-Man Showcase, Unbecoming a Crack Baby.

 Writer, producer, performer, humorist and host Christopher Albert humbly believes that humor is much more than just a singular tool used to escape the harsh realities of our world – it enriches it.